Stories of Darkness and Dread

 Stories of Darkness and Dread is a collection of stories by American writer Joseph Payne Brennan.
 It was released in 1973 and was the author's second collection of stories published by Arkham House.
 It was published in an edition of 4,138 copies.
 (The colophon in the book states 4,000; however, the more accurate figure is taken from reference sources).
-Most of the stories had originally appeared in Alfred Hitchcock's Mystery Magazine, Macabre, Magazine of Horror and other magazines, although several of the tales had appeared in Brennan's earlier collection Scream at Midnight (1963).
+Most of the stories had originally appeared in Alfred Hitchcock's Mystery Magazine, Macabre, Magazine of Horror and other magazines, although four of the tales had appeared in Brennan's earlier collection Scream at Midnight (1963).

 Contents

 Stories of Darkness and Dread contains the following tales: